charles19132/calcite/README.md

 sudo podman build -t calcite .
 ```

+> [!TIP]
-- If you want to use a different base distro, use the `--from=` parameter and specify another bootc base image.
+> If you want to use a different base distro, use the `--from=` parameter and specify another bootc base image.

 ## Deploying